Doral Personal Injury Lawyers

 • Bruising/Contusions: These injuries can result from a collision, causing your seat belt to restrict movement or from hitting your body parts against objects in the car or the car itself due to the impact.

 • Neck and Back Injuries: The intense, rapid car movement during a collision can cause severe injuries to your neck, spine, and back, including herniations, ruptures of the discs, and long-term neck or back problems.
-Neck and back injuries may not be immediately apparent, which is why you should always see a doctor after an accident.
+Neck and back injuries may not be immediately apparent, so you should always see a doctor after an accident.

 • Whiplash: This injury mainly happens in rear-end collisions.
 Whiplash injuries can be very painful and take many weeks to recover.